Benpica F.C.

-Benpica Football Club (simply known as Benpica) is an Indonesian football club based in Karawang Regency, West Java.
-They currently compete in the Liga 3.
+Benpica Football Club (simply known as Benpica) is an Indonesian football club based in Cikampek, Karawang Regency, West Java.
+They currently compete in the Liga 4.

 History

-Benpica FC was established on 1975, but they first participated in the PSSI national competition in 2011 (Division 3 West Java), then participated in the 2014 Liga Nusantara and now the 2021 Liga 3 West Java zone.
+Benpica FC was established on 1975, but they first participated in the PSSI national competition in 2011 (Division 3 of West Java).
 Started as an amateur football club and they only leveled up to semi-professional in 2011.

 Benpica FC opened its academy club by collaborating with Persib Bandung.
 Both of them recently, they inaugurated a soccer school called Persib-Benpica Cikampek Academy.
-Persib-Benpica Cikampek Academy has five teams between ages, including U-10, U-12, U-14, U-16, and U-18. they practice three times a week (Tuesday, Thursday, Saturday) at the Anda S. Mini Stadium and the North Pangulah Football Field.
+Persib-Benpica Cikampek Academy has five teams between ages, including U10, U12, U14, U16, and U18. they practice three times a week (Tuesday, Thursday, Saturday) at the Anda S. Dipura Mini Stadium and the North Pangulah Football Field.